OpenSourceCTF/website/README.md

 ## Quick Guide

 Install npm dependencies: `npm i`.
+Note that for some modules with native binaries you may need to install/(re)build them from inside the relevant Docker container.

 Link the web client per the prerequisite instructions.